SanikaMogal09/ReactJS-Practice/02-React-Hooks/01-useEffect-Hook/README.md

 Some exmaples of side effects are: fetching data, directly updating the DOM etc

 ### Syntax
-useEffcet(()={
+useEffect(()={

 });

 ### Remember

 1. Without dependency array ==> callback function will run on every single render
 2. useEffect hook cannot be written within the conditional statements
 3. With empty dependency array[' '] ==>it will only fire that function on the initial render
 4. With empty dependency array[value] ==>as state changes that component will render and that callback function will fire